Customer Loyalty Trend: Artificial Intelligence

 Gartner Security Analyst Avivah Litan told NBC News, “Fraud is moving away from banks and into big e-commerce companies.
 Criminals are learning how to turn rewards programs, points, and prepaid cards into cash.”
 Miles and rewards are valuable targets for hackers and others who try to game the system.
-72 percent of loyalty program managers had experienced issues related to fraud and one third believed that loyalty fraud is a fast-growing phenomenon.
+72 percent of loyalty program managers had experienced issues related to fraud, and one-third believed that loyalty fraud is a fast-growing phenomenon.

 Both findings illustrate a growing awareness of the threat and reveal the need for fraud prevention measures.
 AI can be used to predict the risk of fraud and to identify potentially fraudulent redemptions.
 These redemptions can be stopped and examined.
 Machine learning means that changes in fraud patterns can also be detected and algorithms adjusted in response.
-Machine learning helps loyalty marketers keep a close eye on both recent behavior and changes to the member profile, historical point transactions or redemption history and be proactive about the potential for fraudulent activity before it happens.
+Machine learning helps loyalty marketers keep a close eye on both recent behavior and changes to the member profile, historical point transactions, or redemption history and be proactive about the potential for fraudulent activity before it happens.

 Artificial Intelligence Drives Customer Experience

 Brands like North Face have successfully launched online shopping assistants (Watson) to help customers find exactly what they are searching for.
 “The retail industry, like many others, is awash in structured and unstructured data — from social media to text messages to customer reviews.
-By tapping into Watson, retailers now have the power to turn this data into meaningful insights that can make the shopping experience more intuitive, informed and enjoyable,” said Stephen Gold, IBM Watson VP Business Development & Partner Program.
+By tapping into Watson, retailers now have the power to turn this data into meaningful insights that can make the shopping experience more intuitive, informed, and enjoyable,” said Stephen Gold, IBM Watson VP Business Development & Partner Program.

-“At The North Face our mission is to inspire a global movement of outdoor exploration,” said Todd Spaletto, President, The North Face.
+“At The North Face, our mission is to inspire a global movement of outdoor exploration,” said Todd Spaletto, President, The North Face.
 “By tapping into the power of IBM’s Watson, we can ensure our customers get the best jacket for the activities they love, whether that’s ice climbing in Montana or skiing in Vermont.
 This not only improves their online shopping experience, it ultimately maximizes their outdoor experience.”

 The landscape of customer loyalty and related programs is changing, but it promises to be a win/win situation for both customers and companies.
 The ability to gather data via these programs and the accuracy of AI analysis and predictions means that companies can deliver what customers most want to them in the way they most want it delivered.
-Over time, AI will be able to offer increasingly sophisticated analyses of customer wants and needs and assist companies in demonstrating that they are indeed loyal to their customers.
+Over time, AI will offer increasingly sophisticated analyses of customer wants and needs and assist companies in demonstrating that they are indeed loyal to their customers.